RickRacc/immigrow/IDB.ai.md

 ### Evidence of Independent Work
 Paste a before-and-after snippet (3–5 lines max) showing where you changed your own code in response to AI guidance.
-Before: const events = eventsData.filter(e => org.eventIds.includes(e.id));
+Before: const events = ["event1", "event2"];
-After: const resources = resourcesData.filter(r => org.resourceIds.includes(r.id));
+After: const events = eventsData.filter(e => org.eventsIds.includes(e.id))
 In 2–3 sentences, explain what you learned by making this change.
 We learned that establishing bi-directional relationships between data models requires careful consideration of the data structure.
-By adding the resources filter alongside the events filter, we created a more complete cross-referencing system that allows users to navigate between all related content seamlessly!!
+By adding the events filter, we created a more complete cross-referencing system that allows for better scalibility and future use cases!!

 ### Integrity Statement
 We confirm that the AI was used only as a helper (explainer, debugger, reviewer) and not as a